Continuing Education Activity

 L-Carnitine is an amino acid and antioxidant that is typically found in high concentrations in the epididymis and has long been suggested as a possible, non-toxic general therapy for male infertility.
 It is known to increase fatty acid transport into sperm mitochondria which are needed for epididymal sperm energy production.
 It also appears to increase sperm motility, morphology, and maturation while reducing apoptosis.
 Recently, 180 infertile male patients with idiopathic oligo-astheno-teratozoospermia (low sperm counts with decreased motility and poor morphology, a "stress pattern") were given an L-carnitine supplement and demonstrated significant improvements in sperm count, concentration, and morphology although motility was not affected and the study was of insufficient duration to determine if pregnancy rates were affected.
 A daily dose of 3 grams per day has been suggested.

 Antioxidants to reduce the effects of oxidative stress on semen and sperm would seem a reasonable male infertility therapy, but data on this is somewhat conflicting.
-A three year, multi-institutional study from nine fertility centers that included 174 infertile male patients using anti-oxidant therapy alone, without L-carnitine, showed no benefit in improving semen parameters or pregnancies for the 6 months the patients were followed.
+A three-year, multi-institutional study from nine fertility centers that included 174 infertile male patients using anti-oxidant therapy alone, without L-carnitine, showed no benefit in improving semen parameters or pregnancies for the 6 months the patients were followed.
 However, there are significant other data to support antioxidant use for male infertility.
 The most studied vitamins, minerals, and antioxidants include coenzyme Q10, vitamin C, vitamin E, folic acid, selenium, and zinc.
 For example, a 2020 single-blinded study involving 50 idiopathic infertile men with abnormal semen analyses (oligozoospermia and asthenozoospermia) showed that a proprietary daily antioxidant mixture of coenzyme Q10 (30 mg), zinc (8 mg), vitamins C (100 mg), and E (12 mg), folic acid (400 micrograms) and selenium (200 mcg every other day) taken for three months resulted in statistically significant improvements in sperm count, concentration, motility, progressive motility, and morphology as well as better semen volume and pH.
 A similar trial using just daily coenzyme Q10 (200 mg) compared to placebo in 114 infertile men followed for 26 weeks found statistically significant improvements in sperm motility, count, and strict morphology.
-Interestingly, these improved sperm parameters returned to pretreatment levels 12 weeks after the coenzyme Q10 was discontinued.
+Interestingly, these improved sperm parameters returned to pretreatment levels 12 weeks after coenzyme Q10 was discontinued.
 Pregnancy rates were not reported.
+A randomized trial using just zinc and folic acid supplementation failed to show any significant benefit to male semen parameters or pregnancy rates.
 While there is insufficient data to formally recommend antioxidant therapy for mild to moderate male factor infertility, a clinical trial may not be unreasonable in selected couples.
 Further studies are needed to definitively determine the value of antioxidant therapy as well as the optimal ingredients and dosages.

 Overall, there is certainly a paucity of data to definitively support recommending any of these therapies, but it may not be unreasonable to offer one or more of them to a couple for consideration.
 Every practitioner will need to decide for themselves whether or not to offer any of these tempting but still unproven remedies.
 It is the rare physician who can deny a simple, harmless, inexpensive potential therapy to a desperate infertile couple, even if its actual clinical efficacy is currently unclear.